mesosphere-backup/etcd-mesos/README.md

 ```

 The important binaries (`etcd-mesos-scheduler`, `etcd-mesos-proxy`, `etcd-mesos-executor`) are now present in the bin subdirectory.

-It is strongly recommended to persist your framework ID into zookeeper using the -zk-framework-persist flag.
-This allows another instance of the etcd-mesos scheduler to take over during failover.
-If this is not used, any etcd tasks started with a now-deceased etcd-mesos scheduler will be orphaned and must be manually terminated.
-Further, it enforces uniquely named etcd clusters, which is extremely important if you are relying on systems that perform service discovery based on the name of a framework such as mesos-dns.

 A typical production invocation will look something like this:
 ```